 Being a PGA tournament and one of the best agronomically on tour everything is done with attention to detail.
 Being on bunkers I did not know how much went in to raking a perfect bunker.
 Using a double leaf rake the bunker has to have no blemishes, so no clumps, ripples, or curved lines.
 To walk a straight line is much harder than you would think but we all picked it up pretty fast.
 If the angle of the rake is off or the line curves then the bunker needs to be done over so we watched for any problems and fixed them before the bunker was finished.

-A quick over view of went on each day for maintenance.
+A quick overview of what went on each day for maintenance.
 Greens were double cut in the morning and back track mowed at night.
 Two pairs of mowers went out on each 9 so the greens could be cut in time.
 Greens were then rolled, sometimes double rolled or just a single roll.
 A few afternoons two rollers went out before greens mowers as well as after.
 Fairways were cut morning and night by four guys on each 9.
 Approaches were single mowed in both the morning and night by two guys on each 9.
 Tees were cut once in the morning by two guys on each 9.
 Everything but greens were burnt in.
 So 18 people were used to cut and roll the course in each day.
 The practice facility did the same but with less people.
 On bunkers and rotary mow usually there were 8-10 guys working.
 Various other jobs were done like watering, cup cutting, moisture meter, and stimp meter.

-From Monday to Sunday the middle of the day was free to do what every you wanted.
+From Monday to Sunday the middle of the day was free to do whatever you wanted.
 Some guys went back to sleep, while others stayed and watched golf.
 Just before dinner there were some talks from leaders in the industry.
 One talk was on calibration, one on turf apps, and another on chemicals/diseases.
 While there was some pressure to get everything perfect we did have time for fun.
 This made the event much more enjoyable.
 Check out this dance video put together by Turf Republic and fellow crew member Cole.

 Turf Republic was brought in to capture the work that goes into the tournament on film.
 Bill Brown and Sam Bauer did a fantastic job.
 The videos in this blog were created by them.
 I thank them for doing such a wonderful job to capture the best Players Championship ever.
 Check out Turf Republic website for more videos or their youtube page.
 Coverage of the tournament and for a great turf blog (one of my favorites) go to TPC Sawgrass Agronomy's blog.